k21971/CrecelleHack/doc/variantfixes.md

     - Any object that is somehow converted to meat or vegetable matter can be eaten.
     - Figurines have randomized material types.
+    - New option, implicit_material, to quash default materials.

 ## Races
 - Elf